metriport/metriport/packages/ihe-gateway-sdk/README.md

 # `ihe-gateway-sdk`

-SDK for use to connect to the Metriport IHE Gateway - by Metriport Inc.
+SDK to connect to the Metriport IHE Gateway - by Metriport Inc.

 ## Usage